ussamazahid96/rosetta/README.md

-# Rosetta
+# Rosetta (upgraded to chisel3)
-Rosetta is a project template to rapidly deploy Chisel and Vivado HLS accelerators on the Xilinx PYNQ platform.
+Rosetta is a project template to rapidly deploy chisel3 and Vivado HLS accelerators on the Xilinx PYNQ/Ultra96 platform.
 It uses the PlatformWrapper components from the fpga-tidbits framework for easy memory mapped register file management.

-For Chisel accelerators, use the master branch.
+For Chisel accelerators, use the chisel3 branch.
 For Vivado HLS accelerators, use the hls branch.
+For now chisel3 branch has a minimal example which uses AXILite interface to add to unsigned integers.
+Examples with AXIMaster and AXIStream will be added in the near future.

 ## Requirements
-1. A working Chisel2 and sbt setup.
+1. A working Chisel3 and sbt setup.
-2. Xilinx Vivado 2016.4 (make sure vivado is in PATH)
+2. Xilinx Vivado 2019.1 (make sure vivado is in PATH)
-3. A PYNQ board with network access
+3. A PYNQ/Ultra96 board with network access

 ## Quickstart
 1. Clone this repository and cd into it